apacheignite/documentation/odbc-driver/querying-and-modifying-data.md

   "title": "Inserting Data"
 }
 [/block]
-To insert new data into the cluster, SQL `INSERT` statements can be freely used from the ODBC side.
+To insert new data into the cluster, SQL `INSERT` statements can be used from the ODBC side.
 [block:code]
 {
   "codes": [